 As a breath of fresh air from the usual reading and memorization of concepts, hands-on activities allow both you and your child to exercise creative freedom in learning.
 The best part is that you can creatively come up with unique ways to aid your child in memorization, understanding, or even mathematical computations.

-For example, when teaching your child about money or currency, try to create a situation where you are the shopkeeper and your child has to pay a certain amount to buy a product.
+For example, when teaching your child about finance, money or currency, try to create a situation where you are the shopkeeper and your child has to pay a certain amount to buy a product.
 Here, you can help your child by using play money and demonstrating to them how much each denomination is worth and how much change they will need.

 When learning about history, on the other hand, try to make the topic more interesting to your child by narrating the lessons in a story format.
 Your child is more likely to remember concepts when the information is in a narrative form, and when they associate studying with something interesting and fun.